 The most infamous and perhaps even the longest-running variety of this sort of scam is the “Nigerian Prince” scam.
 In this version, you will be contacted by individuals who claim to be from a royal family.
 They will offer you a share of a great investment or claim they need your help to transfer a large fortune out of the country.

-Some scam will even make claims as incredible as the possibility of inheriting millions of dollars from a hitherto unknown relative.
+Some scams will even make claims as incredible as the possibility of inheriting millions of dollars from a hitherto unknown relative.

 Verify With Genuine Organizations

-In case you are still not sure if the email received was sent by a scammer, you can directly contact the company, brand, or government department mentioned in the email either through their social media handles or on the “contact us” page on their website and verify whether it was sent by them. .
+In case you are still not sure if the email received was sent by a scammer, you can directly contact the company, brand, or government department mentioned in the email either through their social media handles or on the “contact us” page on their website and verify whether they sent it.

-Also, don’t forget to check the customer service and help pages of the company or brand.
+Also, don’t forget to check the company or brand’s customer service and help pages.
 In many instances, big companies may be aware that scammers are using their name and brand to entice unsuspecting targets.

 Common Phishing Scams